hungcq/knowledge-repo/IT/microservices-patterns/review-questions.md

 - What types of API changes are backward compatible?
 How to handle major, breaking changes?
 - What are the dif types of messaging formats?
 What are the advs and disadvs of each?
 - What are the dif types of communication mechanisms between services?
 What are the characteristics, advs, disadvs of each?
+- How to define different types of async APIs?
 - How to handle partial failure and protect callers when using RPC?
 How to recover from an unavailable service?
 - What are the dif types of service discoveries?
 What are the main components, advs & disadvs of each type?
 - How to match a response to a request when using async messaging?